Applied AI

 Technical Patterns, Trade-offs, and Failure Modes

-Architecture decisions and common pitfalls.
+Architecture decisions and common pitfalls in production QTO pipelines.

 Agentic workflow patterns